-This fee will be waived based on cost of improvements to 16 Acres of public parkland within NorthPointe.
+This fee will be waived based on cost of improvements to Civic open space within NorthPointe.
 Perpetual maintenance provided by NorthPointe or its assignee(s)

 Parkland Fee In Lieu Dedication: This fee will be credited towards identified and constructed amenities as defined in Section (A)(1) on 16 acres of civic space within NorthPointe.